juankuntz/ParEM/README.md

 ## Description

-This repository contains the source code illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) and reproducing the results in the paper.
-For the Toy Hierarchical Model (Example 1, and Figure 2), Logistic Regression (Appendix F.4), and Bayesian Neural Network (Section 4.1), the code is contained in the `jax` folder in [JAX](https://github.com/google/jax).
-As for the generator model example (Section 4.2), the code can be found in the `torch` folder.
+This repository contains code illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) and reproducing the results in the paper.
+In particular, for the toy hierarchical model (Section 2.1), Bayesian neural network (Section 4.1), and the Bayesian logistic regression (Appendix F.4) examples, we use [JAX](https://github.com/google/jax) and the source code is in the `jax` folder.
+For the generator network example (Section 4.2), we use [PyTorch](https://pytorch.org/) and the source code is in the `torch` folder.
-You can run them either on [Google Colab](https://colab.research.google.com/) or locally on your machine.
+You can run these either on [Google Colab](https://colab.research.google.com/) or locally on your machine.

 ## Run on Colab